 Canvassing teams are characterized by the diversity of their members, therefore in each team, different personalities can be observed.
 Ordinarily, every member has a specific role within a team, often defined by his or her temperament.
 We discuss only some aspects, while there may be more depending on the capacity and background of the team.

 Natural born leader

-As a rule, new teams where members do not know each other well will have a natural born leader who will wait until the right moment to take over the team.
-The domineering personality of natural born leaders can cause adverse reactions from other team members who might feel constrained by the leader’s judgement.
-Consequently, rarely natural born leader becomes the captain appointee of the campaign.
+As a rule, new teams where members do not know each other well will have a natural-born leader who will wait until the right moment to take over the team.
+The domineering personality of natural-born leaders can cause adverse reactions from other team members who might feel constrained by the leader’s judgment.
+Consequently, rarely do natural-born leaders become the captain appointee of the campaign.

 Campaign captain appointee

 Each campaign has a captain appointed by other team members.
 Usually, the individual that other team members, including the campaign owner or manager, confide in the most takes the post of the captain.
 This person is devoted to the campaign and he or she regularly reports to the owner or manager of the campaign.
-Moreover, since natural born leaders often exercise their dominance on other team members, they do not end up appointed captain.
+Moreover, since natural-born leaders often exercise their dominance over other team members, they do not end up appointed captains.
 This brings unavoidable conflicts between a captain and a leader within one team.